-As we can see from the dictionary definition of the word steward, we basically sum up the role of the steward as a keeper, overseer or a "person in charge" of something that does not belong to him.
+As we can see from the dictionary definition, we basically sum up the role of the steward as a keeper, overseer or a "person in charge" of something that does not belong to him.
 When you are a steward, your will is to do the will of your master.
 You are the person responsible for the carrying out of the tasks assigned to you by whoever that is the authority over you.

 In the context of your dream, I would like to ask "Who is the steward and who is the master?"
 More specifically, did you seek God for your dream?
-Did you receive a word from the bible or a specific revelation from God?
-Or did you simply follow your own instincts and make your dream become God's dream?
-The reason why I'm pointing these questions was because of the mistake I made.
-I really hope this will not happen to you and that's why I'm doing my best to help you see the light.
+It could be through a word of wisdom from the bible or a specific revelation.
+Or did you instinctively to create your dream (your will) and attributed it toward God to see it happen.
+The reason why I'm pointing these questions was because of the mistakes I made.
+I hope this will not happen to you and I want to help you see the light.

 When I realized how self-centered I was in the pursuit of my dream, I repented before God.
-The focus of my prayer took a change.
-I asked God to show me His Dream for me.
+The focus of my prayer took a shift.
+I asked God to reveal His Dream (His will) for me.
 The details of how I received my revelation is in my previous page entitled "Personal Testimony".
-Many of us have dreams, but if your dreams don't get fulfilled, don't blame God for it.
-He is not responsible, you are!
-In the first place, you should check yourself, have you got the dream from God or was it from YOUR OWN INITIATIVE?

-If you realized you have indeed made a mistake, it is never too late to start again.
-This could be something uneasy for you to accept but I rather you go through it now than to live with regret in the later stages of life.
-I really hope you will find the best dream that God has for you and fulfill it in this lifetime.
-Finally, let us be very clear of our roles, we are stewards, God is the master.
+If you realize you had made a mistake, it is never too late to correct it.
+This could be something uneasy for you to accept now than to live with regret in life.
+I sincerely hope you will find the dream God has for you and see it fulfilled in this lifetime.
+Finally, let us be very clear.
+God is our master, and we are His stewards.

-Notice the difference how I handle the difficulties I encountered compared to what most people would do.
+Notice the difference how I handled the difficulties I encountered compared to what most people would do.
 For example, if one is not earning enough, the immediate solution is either to spend less or take up extra job to make up the loss income.
 If one is feeling stress, he would go for recreational activities, meet friends or exercise to relief it.
 What we often forget is that we can actually come to God with our needs.
-Think about the revelation He has given to you, think about His promises regarding your life and work, surrender the responsibility of making things work to God.
+Think about the revelation He has given to you.
+Meditate on His promises regarding your life.
+Surrender the responsibility of making things work to God.

 Finally, if your dream is from God, you can be sure that even economic instability such as recession will NOT affect you.
 In God's kingdom, recession DOES NOT exist.
-Guitarworks is RECESSION FREE in Jesus name!
-When I hear rumours of market activity slowing down and retrenchment, I simply stand firm on the Word of God that it will NOT affect my business.
-Quite on the contrary, I have seem my biggest growth in numbers during times of slowing down and stuff.
-God proved He can do wonders even in situations when you least expect, yes that's just because He is God.
+When I hear rumors of market activity slowing down and retrenchment, I simply stand firm on the Word of God that it will NOT affect my business.
+Quite on the contrary, I have seem my biggest growth in numbers during times of slowing down.
+God proved He can do wonders even in situations when you least expect.
+Be still, and know He alone is enough for you.

 I had been a believer for more than 10 years but had never really understood the meaning of faith until I started Guitarworks.
 To put it very simply, if I had things within my control, I don't need faith at all.
-I simply carry it out with my own intelligence and abilities that I already possess.
+I simply carry it out with my own abilities that I already possess.
 I shall state an example.
-Let's say if you want to gain entry into a course of your choice in a prestigious university, all you need to do is to study hard and get good results (shall not discuss money factor).
-In a nutshell, whether you can make it to the school of your desire is much dependent on how much effort you put into your studies.
-This effort will directly influence your result, which will also influence your entry into the school.
+Let's say if you want to gain entry into a prestigious university, you need to study hard and get good results (shall not discuss money factor).
+In a nutshell, whether you succeed or not is much dependent on how much effort you put into your studies.
+This effort will directly influences your grades, which in turn grants you entry into the university.

 Ever since I started Guitarworks, I was met with tremendous difficulties during the initial stages.
 My hardest hurdle was publicity, getting people to know I've started a business rendering professional service.
 I assure you it was TOUGH with a capital T!
-Besides advertising in local forums, I even learn to design my own fliers, mass print it and distribute it.
-Till date, I have distributed over 12,000 fliers all over the neighbourhoods of Bedok and Tampines on my bicycle.
+Besides advertising in local forums, I even learn to design my own flyers, mass print and distribute it.
+Till date, I have distributed over 12,000 flyers all over the neighbourhoods of Bedok and Tampines on a bicycle.
 A lot of sweat and hard work was put into it but the response still was not good.
-Still I hang on to what God has shown me.
-I chose to believe in the peace that surpasses all understanding.
+Still, I decided hang on to what God has shown me.
+I chose to believe.

 I went on to further discover new blog features and did a thorough revamp of my blog, which is what you are seeing now.
-I spent days and hours learning how to use the features available to me to bring the best out of this website.
+I spent hours and days learning how to use its features to bring the best out of this website.
 That also includes basic HTML, which was like a foreign language to me.
 If you know me, I ain't a blog person.
 Blogging was the last thing I would do, EVER!
 Then again, change is the only constant in life.
 I learn to change my approach, my personality and social circles to suit my current portfolio.
 If there is a will, there will be a way.
 The critical factor is how desperate are you to make it happen.

 6. Supreme Authority